SaiKattamuri/DevOps/SCM/Basics.md

     - The git will generate a unique 16-digit sha-id to represent each commit.
     - The sha-id is used to retrieve the file's data from history.
     - And after committing the work area will show as clean
+    - The first commit also called as **~Head**
+    - While the commits increases the Head will points to the latest commit similar to stack

 4. Add the remote repository and push the changes